 However, many people ask us “What should they do if they do not have a fitness tracker (or a smartphone with a built-in pedometer)?“

-The average person walking at a brisk and determined pace can expect to walk these number of steps based on distance and time walked:
+Well, the average person walking at a brisk and determined pace can expect to walk these number of steps in the table below based on distance and time walked:

 |Steps||Distance Walked||Time Spent Walking|